What is a personal mission statement and how do you write one?

 - Elon Musk: “If something’s important enough you should try.
 Even if the probable outcome is failure.”
 Tech industry heavyweight Elon Musk is known for his massive successes through innovation.
 Musk is the founder, CEO, and lead designer of SpaceX; co-founder, CEO, and product architect of Tesla, Inc.; and co-founder and CEO of Neuralink.
 While this quote may not showcase his own aptitudes, Musk’s personal mission statement emphasizes that risking failure is worth it when something is important to you.

 - Malala Yousafzai: This young Nobel Prize laureate and activist has said, “I want to serve the people.
 And I want every girl, every child to be educated.”
-Malala’s personal mission statement is broad, but her actions as an advocate, author, and activist all clearly link back to these objectives.
+Malala’s personal mission statement examples are broad, but her actions as an advocate, author, and activist all clearly link back to these objectives.
 This is how to write a personal mission statement that easily lends itself to being shared publicly as it gets at a larger vision.

 - Ai Weiwei: This contemporary artist has stated, “It’s not about the work, it’s about saying something.”
 When the artist was asked about which of his pieces he was most pleased with, this was the response.
 And one could argue that this covers the full body of his work as an artist/activist.